nmarsollier/nmarsollier/README.md

 Developer since 1994, since 2015 highly interested in software architecture.

-My main objective is to build strong architectures using simple patterns, obtaining code easy to read and maintain.
-Many companies elevates the development cost applying complex architectures like Clean Architecture improperly.
-As architect I focus con flexlible hexagonal architectures, with tools that makes development experience something unique in this sea of complexities that we are living on.
-That simplicity brings lowers the costs of software development, and makes sustainable code.
+My main objective is to build strong architectures using simple patterns.

+I try to honor the quote : "Everything should be made as simple as possible, but no simpler"

 I worked with several programming languages and architectures, most of them are not longer used, right now these are my current skills :